skippyr/chinatown/README.md

 ## About

-A theme for the ZSH shell that is decorated with a dragon.
+A theme for the ZSH shell that is decorated by a dragon.

 ![](preview.png)